Automatic Harness Generation

 , we can run:

-cargo run autoharness -Z autoharness --include-function foo --include-function bar
+cargo run autoharness -Z autoharness --include-pattern my_module::foo --include-pattern my_module::bar

 To exclude my_module